Cita Citata: Career

-In addition, Cita has released second single "Goyang Dumang" and returned reaching success, like her debut single.
-YouTube Rewind listed her music video for 2015 Most Popular Music Video which released by YouTube, occupied position No. 2.
-Soon after that, Cita was the No. 1 for most requested artist on Google in Indonesia.
-Cita had released her EP album Sakitnya Tuh Disini and produced other single, such as "Aku Mah Apa Atuh" and "Meriang".
+In addition, Cita has released her second single, "Goyang Dumang" and returned to reaching success, like her debut single.
+YouTube Rewind listed her music video for 2015 Most Popular Music Video, which was released by YouTube, occupied position No. 2.
+Soon after that, Cita was the No. 1 most requested artist on Google in Indonesia.
+Cita had released her EP album Sakitnya Tuh Disini and produced other singles, such as "Aku Mah Apa Atuh" and "Meriang".